Trehinos/thor-option/README.md

 use Thor\Maybe\Maybe;

 $myOption = Option::from("data...");
+// Or
 $myOption = Option::some("data...");

 if ($myOption->isNone()) {
     // Never
 }
+// Or
 if ($myOption->isA(Maybe::NONE)) {
     // Never
 }

+// Unwrap the optional value
 if ($myOption->is() === Maybe::SOME) {
     // Here we know we can unwrap().
     $myString = $myOption->unwrap();